caktus/guidebook/docs/deploy-strategies.md

 gave a quick overview.

-A big advantage of EB over Margarita, Tequila, and FabulAWS is that it provides a *higher level of abstraction*, so developers don\'t have to concern themselves with as many details about the deploy when they just want something that works.
+A big advantage of EB over Margarita, Tequila, and FabulAWS is that it provides a *higher level of abstraction*, so developers don't have to concern themselves with as many details about the deploy when they just want something that works.